Oelin/autoregressive-handwritten-digit-compression/README.md

-# Autoregressive MNIST
+# AMNIST

-Compressing images of handwritten digits using an autoregressive model.
+AMNIST (autoregressive MNIST) is a simple autoregressive model for compression MNIST handwritten digits.
+The model is mostly intended as an educational tool to demonstrate the close relationship between machine learning and data compression.

 <img src='./diagram.png'>